-The SSL API module must be added to the module.ivy of the MicroEJ Application project, in order to allow access to the SSL library.
+The SSL API module must be added to the module.ivy of the MicroEJ Application project to use the SSL library.

 '''

 <dependency org="ej.api" name="ssl" rev="2.2.0"/>

 '''

 4.15 File System

 The FS module defines a low-level File System framework for embedded devices.
 It allows you to manage abstract files and directories without worrying about the native underlying File System kind.